iamjosephmj/Raccoon/README.md

 ```

+Adding this plugin to the real project doesn't hurt until the `RaccoonStub` class is initialized.

 ### `Add Controller Class`

 This is one of the core classes that Raccoon library is looking into.
 Controller class is the place